Searches for Post-Merger Gravitational Waves with CoCoA: Sensitivity Projections Across Large Template Banks for Current and Next-Generation Detectors: Summary and outlook

 \section{Summary and outlook}

 In this work, we have developed a Python-based code to streamline the estimation of CoCoA distance horizons for a large set of post-merger waveforms, search approaches (stochastic, semi-coherent, and matched filtering) and for different networks of ground-based GW detectors.
 We envision this pipeline to be a useful pre-processing tool for reducing the computational cost of CoCoA searches by identifying, for a given compact binary merger system, the most promising region(s) of the parameter space where a search could focus for a given parameter space gridding scheme.
 In light of the effort that the scientific community is already dedicating to planning for the next generation of ground-based GW detectors, we have carried out our analysis for representative two-detector networks with sensitivities ranging from LIGO O4 to CE.
 CoCoA post-merger searches are highly promising for reaching astrophysically interesting horizon distances.
 CoCoA analyses should complement, rather than replace, more robust but less sensitive all-sky searches.
 It is clear from Table \ref{tab:Distance_horizon_ranges} that the anticipated sensitivity enhancements from upgraded LIGO instruments and next-generation GW detectors will lead to a higher expected detection rate of NS-NS events, underscoring the importance of an optimized approach in post-merger searches.
+We note that while these conclusions are drawn under the assumption of Gaussian noise for the GW detectors, \citet{Sowell2019} found relatively good agreement (within 10\%) of the recovered parameters of the CoCoA detection statistic on real data, simulated colored noise, and simulated white Gaussian noise (in both the absence and presence of a signal).
+Hence, the estimates provided here are robust, at least to first order.

 Looking to the future, several improvements are possible in the results here presented, especially for next-generation GW detectors, and as our astrophysical understanding of post-merger scenarios improves.
 In particular, we have tested the performance of CoCoA only on a specific post-merger model, i.e., that of secularly unstable magnetars, because these are among the most efficient potential sources of post-merger GW signals.
 However, as discussed e.g. in \citep{2017ApJ...851L..16A,2025arXiv250712282T}, a variety of post-merger scenarios are possible and as predictions for the time-frequency behavior of GW signals associated with these scenarios become more accurate, CoCoA searches could be expanded to hunt for them.
 In addition, we have carried out tests taking a maximum bar-mode waveform duration of $T_{\rm obs}=512$\,s.
 However, how long a post-merger remnant can survive before collapsing to a BH is a matter of intense debate.
 Particularly for the bar-mode scenario, if a post-merger remnant survives longer, its GW signal will have increasing contribution from lower frequencies.
 While current ground-based GW detectors are not sensitive below $\approx 20$\,Hz, the sensitivity at lower frequencies will improve substantially with next-generation detectors such as CE and the ET.
 Hence, the need will arise to consider longer waveforms, as well as potentially finer grids in the exploration of allowed parameter spaces.